Paris Notre Dame Gargoyles

 Gallery of chimeras Notre Dame cathedral

 In the Middle Ages, most people were illiterate, so churches used visual storytelling to teach religious lessons.
-Gargoyles and chimeras at Notre-Dame cathedral, with their grotesque and sometimes frightening appearances, served as reminders of sin, evil, and the battle between good and evil.
+Gargoyles and chimeras at Notre-Dame Cathedral, with their grotesque and sometimes frightening appearances, served as reminders of sin, evil, and the battle between good and evil.
 Their monstrous faces symbolized the dangers of straying from faith, while their position on the cathedral signified that the church provided spiritual protection.
 By looking up at these figures, believers were encouraged to seek refuge in God and avoid temptation.

-Restoration and preservation of Notre Dame’s gargoyles
+Restoration and Preservation of Notre Dame’s Gargoyles

 Restored Gargoyle at Notre Dame cathedral